kjh2159/IGNITO/README.md

 ## 💫 Caution

 Depending on mobile device types and the individual device, the prefill and decode speeds might fluctuate.
 These negative phenomena are observed in almost all on-device LLM engines.
+The full framework would be revealed after paper acceptance.